Language-Research-Technology/ldaca-website/content/news/posts/arkisto-stack-or-2023/index.md

 <img src='Slide11.png' alt='📂  🔬 🔭 📹 💽 🖥️ ⚙️🎼🌡️🔮🎙️🔍🌏📡💉🏥💊🌪️ ' title='Slide: 11' border='1'  width='85%%'/>

-So let's now start looking at the standards involved in the Arkisto approach.
+So let's now start looking at the standards involved in the {{< glossary_link display="Arkisto" id="arkisto" >}} approach.
 This is a slide from “What is RO-Crate” – The dataset may contain any kind of data resource about anything, in any format as a file or URL

 Stian Soiland-Reyes, Peter Sefton, Mercè Crosas, Leyla Jael Castro, Frederik Coppens, José M. Fernández, Daniel Garijo, Björn Grüning, Marco La Rosa, Simone Leo, Eoghan Ó Carragáin, Marc Portier, Ana Trisovic, RO-Crate Community, Paul Groth, Carole Goble (2022): Packaging research artefacts with RO-Crate.Data Science 5(2)https://doi.org/10.3233/DS-210053